vishruthdevan/portfolio/content/poems/unwelcome.md

 You returned, right on time.
 I heard you drown the bassline in my ears.
 There's little left in my world
-That can spoil the quite joy of a late sunset.
+That can spoil the quiet joy of a late sunset.

 "There's little left in your world," you whispered
 "Notes don't please you like voices do."